 - One pupil larger than the other

-- Convulsions or seizures
+- Convulsion or seizure

-How are Pediatric Concussions diagnosed?
+How are Pediatric Concussion diagnosed?

-- Motor and sensory skills
+- Motor and sensory skills (movement, hearing, vision, etc.)

 - Balance and coordination